supernova4869/s_mmpbsa/README.md

 ### Basic requirements
 - To use plotting backend, you need to run `sudo apt install libfontconfig1-dev` on Ubuntu.
-- Gromacs: The gromacs program is needed on Linux.
-On Windows, it has been provided.
+- Gromacs: not needed.
+The trajectory and run input file handling (`gmx dump`, `gmx trjconv`, `gmx convert-tpr`, `gmx make_ndx`) is performed in-process; see the "Built-in Gromacs tools" section below.
 - PyMOL (optional) to plot the B-factor colored structure.

 APBS is currently not needed.
 PB/SA calculations have been performed in-process totally by the Rust-ported APBS solver (apbs-rs), which has already been compiled into the s_mmpbsa binary.